MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-prepare.md

 ## What is Bicep?

 [Bicep][bicep]is an open-source declarative domain-specific language (DSL) for deploying Azure resources using an [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code) approach.
-Here are some key points to compare Bicep with AWS CloudFormation:
+Here are some key points to compare Bicep with [AWS CloudFormation][aws-cloudformation]:

 1. **Syntax:** Bicep uses a simplified and more intuitive syntax, allowing developers to write Azure infrastructure as code in a more readable and concise manner.
 On the other hand, CloudFormation uses JSON or YAML templates, which can be complex and verbose.
 2. **Compilation:** Bicep files are compiled into [ARM templates](/azure/azure-resource-manager/templates/overview) before deployment, ensuring that the resulting template is valid and compatible with [Azure Resource Manager](/azure/azure-resource-manager/management/overview).
 This compilation step helps identify any syntax or logical errors before deployment.
 AWS CloudFormation directly interprets CloudFormation templates.